Can Low-fat Foods Contribute to Obesity?

 under ad-libitum energy intake conditions, suggesting a resulting

-decreased energy intake.
+decrease energy intake.

 - High protein diets improve body composition and metabolic